 Global: Genetic diseases, Rare diseases, Metabolic diseases

-MalaCards based summary: Mitochondrial Dna Depletion Syndrome 4a, also known as alpers syndrome, is related to adrenoleukodystrophy and balo concentric sclerosis, and has symptoms including microcephaly, abnormality of the eye and seizures.
-An important gene associated with Mitochondrial Dna Depletion Syndrome 4a is POLG (polymerase (DNA directed), gamma).
-Affiliated tissues include liver, brain and eye.
+MalaCards based summary: Mitochondrial Dna Depletion Syndrome 4a, also known as alpers syndrome, is related to ah amyloidosis and adrenoleukodystrophy, and has symptoms including microcephaly, abnormality of the eye and seizures.
+An important gene associated with Mitochondrial Dna Depletion Syndrome 4a is POLG (DNA Polymerase Gamma, Catalytic Subunit), and among its related pathways is tRNA Aminoacylation.
+Affiliated tissues include liver, cortex and brain.

-Disease Ontology:8 A cerebral degeneration that results in progressive degeneration of grey matter in the cerebrum and has symptom convulsions.
+Disease Ontology:11 A cerebral degeneration that results in progressive degeneration of grey matter in the cerebrum and has symptom convulsions.

-NIH Rare Diseases:42 Alpers syndrome is a progressive neurologic disorder that begins during childhood and is complicated in many instances by serious liver disease. symptoms include increased muscle tone with exaggerated reflexes (spasticity), seizures, and loss of cognitive ability (dementia). most often alpers syndrome is caused by mutations in the polg gene. last updated: 1/24/2011
+NIH Rare Diseases:47 Alpers syndrome is a progressive neurologic disorder that begins during childhood and is complicated in many instances by serious liver disease.
+Symptoms include increased muscle tone with exaggerated reflexes (spasticity), seizures, and loss of cognitive ability (dementia).
+Most often Alpers syndrome is caused by mutations in the POLG gene.
+Last updated: 1/24/2011

 MalaCards organs/tissues related to Mitochondrial Dna Depletion Syndrome 4a:35

-UniProtKB/Swiss-Prot genetic disease variations for Mitochondrial Dna Depletion Syndrome 4a:63 (show all 18)
+UniProtKB/Swiss-Prot genetic disease variations for Mitochondrial Dna Depletion Syndrome 4a:69 (show all 17)

 Search GEO for disease gene expression data for Mitochondrial Dna Depletion Syndrome 4a.